Priyankaa05/Medium-LoveLocal-/README.md

 # Medium-LoveLocal-
-Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.
+Q 2.Given an integer array of size n, find all elements that appear more than ⌊ n/3 ⌋ times.

 Explaination:
 majorityElement Function: